Cuba Works to Restore Power After Second Grid Collapse

 “I cannot assure you that we will be able to fully reconnect the system today, but we expect significant progress,” Guerra said during a TV broadcast.

 CubaDebate, a state-run media outlet, reported on social media Saturday morning that UNE had experienced another grid collapse.
-Guerra did not directly confirm the second collapse but instead referred to a smaller, localized issue, adding to the confusion about what had occurred.
+Guerra did not directly confirm the second collapse but referred to a smaller, localized issue, adding to the confusion about what had occurred.

 Cuba’s electrical grid first failed Friday afternoon after one of the island’s largest power plants shut down.

-Before the collapse, an electricity shortfall had already forced the government to send non-essential state workers home and cancel school to conserve fuel for power generation.
+According to a report by FoxNews, before the collapse, an electricity shortfall had already forced the government to send non-essential state workers home and cancel school to conserve fuel for power generation.
 Power began returning to parts of the island Friday evening, raising hopes of a full restoration.

 Officials blame U.S. sanctions, aging infrastructure for ongoing crisis